tloimu/valheim-mod-todo/ValheimModToDo/Package/README.md

 ## Features

-Show/hide the *To-Do List* panel pressing <Home> key.
+Show/hide the *To-Do List* panel pressing `<Home>` key.
 Toggling the panel to visible will also force update it in case something is not in sync with your inventory and the to-do list panel.

-Add the selected crafting recipe to the list from crafting panel by pressing <Insert> key or by clicking the new **Add to To-Do** button.
+Add the selected crafting recipe to the list from crafting panel by pressing `<Insert>` key or by clicking the new **Add to To-Do** button.

-Add the building recipe to the list by pressing <Insert> key while placing a building piece.
+Add the building recipe to the list by pressing `<Insert>` key while placing a building piece.

+Change panel to *Edit Mode* by pressing `<PgUp>` key.
+In Edit Mode, you can edit the To-Do List in more detail in a separate panel that appears.

-Clear the list by pressing <Delete> key or clicking the **Clear All** button on the list panel.
+Clear the list by pressing `<Delete>` key or clicking the **Clear Crafting To-Do list** button on the To-Do List panel when in Edit Mode.

 The needed amount of resources is automatically updated when you: